dapr/docs/howto/policies-with-opa/README.md

 ### Adding Response Headers

-What if you you wanted to do a redirect instead?
-You can accomplish this using the ability to add headers to the returned result like so:
+To redirect, add headers and set the `status_code` to the returned result:

 ```go
 package http